The-AI-Alliance/microsite-template/docs/index.markdown

 | V0.0.1      | TIMESTAMP |

 <a name="footnote-1"></a>
-<sup>1</sup> This is an example footnote with a link to it from above.
-If you don't want the extra HTML tags for this link (especially on short page where it's easy to scroll to the footnote), just use `<sup>1</sup>` above and omit the named anchor `footnote-1` here.
+&sup1; Using `&sup1;` to mark "footnote 1".
+This is an example footnote with a link to it from above.
+If you don't want the footnote to be a link, just remove the `[...](...)` wrapper above and the anchor tag here.
+There are HTML character codes for four numbered footnotes: `&sup0`, `&sup1`, `&sup2`, and `&sup3`, plus unicodes for more.
+See [here](https://web.archive.org/web/20160922000043/http://symbolcodes.tlt.psu.edu/bylanguage/mathchart.html#super) for a table.
+Finally, if you have more than one footnote per page, use a blank line between them so they are treated as part of one paragraph.

 <!--
 Use the following construct to automatically show a table of